 The Government’s intervention was to subsidise the flour to stabilise the price of the commodity in the market.
-Albeit a provisional solution, this was a welcome move that enabled consumers buy a two kilogramme pack of unga at Kshs 90.
+Albeit a provisional solution, this was a welcome move that enabled consumers to buy a two-kilogramme pack of unga at Kshs 90.

 This short-term solution begs the question of what is next after the subsidy ends.
 Will the prices stay as they currently are or go back to what they were before?
 Was the subsidy a political gimmick influenced by electioneering?

 While we appreciate the Government’s intervention on maize, let’s not forget that other food commodities are still expensive and unaffordable to most Kenyans.
 For instance, the price of a kilo of meat is retailing at upwards of Kshs 420; a one-litre pack of milk will cost you Kshs 65; while Kshs 20 will only buy you 3 tomatoes at your local mama mboga kiosk.
 What will accompany the ugali?
 It may be our staple food, but ugali is not our only source of nourishment.
 Kenyans do not only eat ugali and call it a day.

 As much as we all love our ugali, it is not sufficient to sustain us with all the nutrients we need.
 A balanced diet is vital for good health and wellbeing.
 We need food that provides our bodies with enough nourishment in terms of energy, proteins, essential fats, vitamins and minerals in order to live a healthy lifestyle.

 In Kenya, more than 10 million people including children, are estimated to be chronically food insecure.
 This means they experience hunger for hours every day and are constantly undernourished.
 According to the Food and Agricultural Organisation (FAO), chronic hunger is undernourishment caused by not ingesting enough food that contains essential nutrients needed to lead a normal and active life.